Why Doesn’t The Laptop Fan Stop Running?

-- You can control the CPU fan speed using either BIOS or other third-party apps.
+- You can control the CPU fan speed with BIOS or without BIOS.

 If your computer fan keeps running continuously, there are several things you can try to stop it.
 Start by checking out our guide on how to stop the computer fan from running continually.
 You’ll find four methods here that should work well for most users.